 Whether you’re thinking premium scallops, lush lychees, or tangy ginger this region has plenty to tempt.

 Chef Matt Golinski knows the difference that premium produce makes to a meal and he’s found plenty of favourites that he’s happy to share.
-You can find them all at Relish Food and Wine Festival in Maryborough on June 4 from 10 am to 5 pm.

 Don’t miss the chance to take home a bottle of lychee liquor.

 Matt’s list starts with the 60 products Cecilia "CC" Diaz Paterson from CC's Kitchen at Woolooga makes a range of from the things her husband and his dad grow on their farm.

 “CC has always got something new for me to try and always has a big smile on her face,” says Matt.
 She makes a huge range of rosella products while they're in season including sun-dried rosellas to make into tea.”

 He’s also keen on lychees from John and Kerry Pool’s Lychee Divine.

 “John and Kerry grow lychees from December through to February and stockpile 25 percent of their fruit to turn into liqueur, sauces, ice creams and vinegars.
 They have a shop on the highway just south of Maryborough where you can stop, grab an ice cream and during the season buy the best quality fresh fruit by the kilo.

 “I use their lychee liqueur to make a sabayon to go with fresh strawberries and macadamia crumble.
 Don’t miss the chance to take a bottle home with you.”

 |Anthony Rehbein’s Bunda Ginga|